About Paediatric Osteopathy

 What to expect

-When you first visit an osteopath you’ll be asked about your child’s current symptoms and medical history.
-All information will be treated as confidential in accordance with the standards of practice set out by the General Osteopathic Council and the General Data Protection Regulation (GDPR), May 2018.
+At your first visit, your osteopath will ask about your child’s symptoms and medical history.
+We treat all information as strictly confidential, in line with the standards set by the General Osteopathic Council and the General Data Protection Regulation (GDPR), May 2018.

-Prior to your initial appointment, you will be asked to complete a detailed questionnaire relating to your pregnancy, labour and the child’s medical history.
-During the session, your osteopath will gather any further relevant information before your child is examined.
-Occasionally we may request you to undress your baby or child to their nappy or underwear.
-However this is not always necessary and is entirely at your discretion.
+Before your appointment, we will ask you to complete a detailed questionnaire covering your pregnancy, labour, and your child’s medical history.
+During the session, your osteopath will gather any additional relevant information before examining your child.

 Treatment